asuh/front-end-macos/readme.md

 Go to **Tools > Command Palette** (Shift-Command-P), Highlight **Package Control: Install Package** and then search for your preferred theme, make sure it's highlighted then press Enter to install it.

-Then go to **Sublime Text > Preferences > Settings - User** and add the following two lines (using Seti UI) and restart Sublime:
+Then go to **Sublime Text > Settings > Settings - User** and add the following two lines (using Seti UI) and restart Sublime:

     "theme": "Seti.sublime-theme",
     "color_scheme": "Packages/Seti_UI/Scheme/Seti.tmTheme",

 #### Settings

 Let's configure our editor a little.
-Go to **Sublime Text > Preferences > Settings - User** and paste this code from [my Preferences.sublime-settings file](https://gist.github.com/asuh/67586e056eba7757330f).
+Go to **Sublime Text > Settings > Settings - User** and paste this code from [my Preferences.sublime-settings file](https://gist.github.com/asuh/67586e056eba7757330f).

 Feel free to tweak these to your preference.
 When done, save the file and close it.